MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-database.md

 You have two ways to browse to this page:

 - In copy assistant, browse to this page after selecting the connector.
-- In pipeline, browse to this page after selecting **More** in Connection section and selecting the connector.
+- In a data pipeline, browse to this page after selecting **More** in Connection section and selecting the connector.

 ### Step 1: Specify the server, connection, connection name and data gateway